arun-badhai/InterviewBit/README.md

 Folder 3: Hashing

+    Code 1: Anagrams in a given list of strings

+    Code 2: Find if a number is COLORFUL or not using dynamic programming

-    Code 1: Sum of two numbers, equals to a target value
+    Code 3: Sum of two numbers, equals to a target value

 Folder 4: Linked List